UW-Macrostrat/macrostrat/map-integration/README.md

 ## Setup
 + Edit ````setup/credentials.example.py```` with your credentials and rename to ````credentials.py````
 + Run ````cd setup && ./setup.sh````
++ Permissions for MariaDB to write files to repo directory must be in place

 ## import
 To import a new dataset, you can use ````./import```` which reprojects a dataset to EPSG 4326 and imports it into PostGIS.